Poonam-2704/Secure-Data-Hiding-In-Images-Using-Steganography-IBM-/README.md

 Compression: Implement compression techniques to allow longer messages to be hidden without significantly altering the image.
 Cross-Format Support: Extend the project to support other image formats such as PNG, BMP, and GIF.
 Multi-Layer Embedding: Explore embedding multiple messages in one image using different channels or layers.

-Contributing

-Fork the repository.
-Create a new branch (git checkout -b feature/your-feature).
-Commit your changes (git commit -am 'Add feature').
-Push to the branch (git push origin feature/your-feature).
-Create a new Pull Request.

 License
 This project is licensed under the MIT License - see the LICENSE file for details.